This is the Ultimate Guide to Low-Carb Sweeteners. You'll learn which ones to use, and which ones to avoid.

 Sucralose, Aspartame, Saccharin, Acesulfame K

-These are all artificial sweeteners which I personally avoid.
+These are all artificial sweeteners that I personally avoid.
 There are too many conflicting studies to delve into here, both for and against each of them.

 Some studies will have been paid for by the food and beverage industry so who are we to believe and trust?
 Personally, I choose not to use any of these because I believe there are far better alternatives.

-There are numerous reports linking these to raised blood sugars, weight gain, depression, abnormal gut bacteria, seizures, blurred vision, and migraines.
+Numerous reports are linking these to raised blood sugars, weight gain, depression, abnormal gut bacteria, seizures, blurred vision, and migraines.
 Aspartame is incredibly controversial with reports claiming it causes cancer and others stating it is completely safe.

 It should be avoided by those who have the genetic disorder PKU (phenylketonuria).

 It must be an informed choice when selecting which low-carb sweeteners to purchase and enjoy.
 Many recipes try to trick and fool us into thinking recipes are sugar-free when in fact they use different types of sugar.